assaabriiii/Lyric-preview-lua/README.md

 for calling the API i've used a python script since lua didn't support https requests or at least i don't know how.

-also it can detect your spotify current music and automatcally shows the lyrics for the app, just install ```spotify``` via homebrew:
+also it can detect your spotify current music and automatcally displays the lyrics for the music, just install ```spotify``` via homebrew:
 ```bash
 brew install --cask spotify
 ```